7 Best Chase Credit Cards

 On top of the 1% cash back, the Freedom Flex rewards you with 5% cash back on quarterly bonus categories that you have to opt-in to receive.
 This is a little different than other reward credit cards that usually stick to a few categories all year long.
 The benefit of this is that there are rotating opportunities to earn extra reward points on purchases that vary.

 Chase releases its schedule of bonus categories at the beginning of the year, so you can plan your expenses ahead of time to get the best bang for your buck.

 For example, if you know you’ll soon be in the market for a new couch and department store spending is a bonus category from April through June, then you can plan ahead to get 5% cash back on the couch you buy at Macy’s.

 And when you’re not strategizing your next big purchase, you get 1% cash back on everything else, no questions asked.

-The cards in the Chase Sapphire category reward for spending on travel and dining only.
+These cards reward cardholders for spending on travel and dining only.
 While the points awarded in the form of Chase Ultimate Rewards and can be easily applied to all kinds of rewards redemptions, your Sapphire card won’t reward you for everyday spendings like gas and groceries.

-That said, the rewards are calculated at a different rate than the Freedom.
-Cash back cards typically calculate rewards on percentages of the dollar amounts you spend, and in Chase’s case, these percentages are converted into Ultimate Rewards Points.
+That said, the rewards are calculated at a different rate than the cash back cards above.
+These reward percentages are converted into Ultimate Rewards Points.
 Chase Reward points are usually worth 1-1.5 cents per dollar, depending on how you redeem them.